 But how many children are similarly “lucky” or can choose their families to be the kind, supportive people they “want to be around” during those critical, most formative years of their lives?
 What if one of these unlucky children acknowledges that mom or dad affected them in a negative way?
 This is when someone who disapproves of such acknowledgement--usually the perpetrator or someone who has no sympathy because they lack similar experience--accuses them of "blaming" someone else.

-What does blaming another say about the blamer?
+What does the act of blaming another say about the blamer?
 Blame is actually fairly innocent.
 Just as for the defensive parent, it comes from the most hurt part of us, the inner child, who is still reeling from the pain-pattern of chronically unmet needs.
 Blame is as much a feeling as a thought--and an inescapable healing truism is that the only way to move beyond painful feelings is actually to validate and feel them to their fullest (something I'll explore more deeply in a later post).
 Blame is useful in the early stages of healing trauma as we blindly stumble around, desperately seeking to identify the cause of an effect in our lives.
 In a world where healthy social connection is critical for human development and survival, blame correctly identifies that something, somewhere, in our relationships is out of balance and causing our needs to go unmet.
 We may not know exactly what the problem is, but our instincts tell us, you're getting warmer.
 Especially for people like me who constantly were shamed and told they had only themselves to blame, identifying someone else's behavior as contributing to our circumstances is actually an important step in developing a healthier sense of self.

 Blaming another person becomes a problem only when it constitutes the endpoint of responsibility tracking, the final conclusion reached after exploring why something happened.
 Because finding someone responsible for an undesirable condition is always, always just one of many breadcrumbs leading back to the ultimate yet hidden cause.
 Thus shaming someone for blaming someone else can only prematurely halt not only a personal healing process but the very important process of problem-solving for a better world--and no, that's not too grandiose a claim.